White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-14-Hack-The-Box:-Nibbles.md

 Look's like SSH and HTTP are running.

-Let's navigate to the website, and clikc on the protepries button and see if there is any hidden code on it.
+Let's navigate to the website, and click on the properties button and see if there is any hidden code on it.

 ![]({{ site.baseurl }}/images/HTB-Nibbles-Screenshots/initial-scan.png "an image title")